satellite-image-deep-learning/techniques/README.md

 Image registration is the process of transforming different sets of data into one coordinate system.
 Typical use is overlapping images taken at different times or with different cameras.
 * [Wikipedia article on registration](https://en.wikipedia.org/wiki/Image_registration) -> register for change detection or [image stitching](https://mono.software/2018/03/14/Image-stitching/)
 * [Phase correlation](https://en.wikipedia.org/wiki/Phase_correlation) is used to estimate the XY translation between two images with sub-pixel accuracy.
 Can be used for accurate registration of low resolution imagery onto high resolution imagery, or to register a [sub-image on a full image](https://www.mathworks.com/help/images/registering-an-image-using-normalized-cross-correlation.html) -> Unlike many spatial-domain algorithms, the phase correlation method is resilient to noise, occlusions, and other defects.
 With [additional pre-processing](https://scikit-image.org/docs/dev/auto_examples/registration/plot_register_rotation.html) image rotation and scale changes can also be calculated.
+* [imreg_dft](https://github.com/matejak/imreg_dft) -> Image registration using discrete Fourier transform.
+Given two images it can calculate the difference between scale, rotation and position of imaged features.
+Used by the [up42 co-registration service](https://up42.com/marketplace/blocks/processing/up42-coregistration)
+* [arosics](https://danschef.git-pages.gfz-potsdam.de/arosics/doc/about.html) -> Perform automatic subpixel co-registration of two satellite image datasets using phase-correlation, XY translations only.
 * [cnn-registration](https://github.com/yzhq97/cnn-registration) -> A image registration method using convolutional neural network features written in Python2, Tensorflow 1.5
 * [Detecting Ground Control Points via Convolutional Neural Network for Stereo Matching](https://arxiv.org/abs/1605.02289) -> code?
 * [Image Registration: From SIFT to Deep Learning](https://www.sicara.ai/blog/2019-07-16-image-registration-deep-learning) -> background reading on has the state of the art has evolved from OpenCV to Neural Networks
 * [ImageCoregistration](https://github.com/ily-R/ImageCoregistration) -> Image registration with openCV using sift and RANSAC
 * [mapalignment](https://github.com/Lydorn/mapalignment) -> Aligning and Updating Cadaster Maps with Remote Sensing Images
 * [CVPR21-Deep-Lucas-Kanade-Homography](https://github.com/placeforyiming/CVPR21-Deep-Lucas-Kanade-Homography) -> deep learning pipeline to accurately align challenging multimodality images.
 The method is based on traditional Lucas-Kanade algorithm with feature maps extracted by deep neural networks.
-* [imreg_dft](https://github.com/matejak/imreg_dft) -> Image registration using discrete Fourier transform.
-* [arosics](https://danschef.git-pages.gfz-potsdam.de/arosics/doc/about.html) -> Perform automatic subpixel co-registration of two satellite image datasets using phase-correlation, XY translations only.
 * [eolearn](https://eo-learn.readthedocs.io/en/latest/_modules/eolearn/coregistration/coregistration.html) implements phase correlation, feature matching and [ECC](https://learnopencv.com/image-alignment-ecc-in-opencv-c-python/)
 * RStoolbox supports [Image to Image Co-Registration based on Mutual Information](https://bleutner.github.io/RStoolbox/rstbx-docu/coregisterImages.html)
 * [Reprojecting the Perseverance landing footage onto satellite imagery](https://matthewearl.github.io/2021/03/06/mars2020-reproject/)